yourfriendoss/pitransmitter/README.md

 Every line must start with either `PS`, `RT`, `TA` or `PTY`, followed by one space character, and the desired value.
 Any other line format is silently ignored. `TA ON` switches the Traffic Announcement flag to *on*, any other value switches it to *off*.

 ## Warning and Disclaimer
-PiFM is an **very experimental** program, designed **ONLY for experimentation**.
+PiFM is an **very experimental** program, designed **only for experimentation**.
 It is in no way intended to become a personal *media center* or a tool to operate a *radio station*, or even broadcast sound to one's own stereo system.

 In most countries, transmitting radio waves without a state-issued licence specific to the transmission modalities (frequency, power, bandwidth, etc.) is **illegal**.